firewalld/firewalld.github.io/documentation/zone/connections-interfaces-and-sources.md

 ---
 layout: page
-title: "Interfaces and Sources"
+title: "Connections, Interfaces and Sources"
 ---

-It is possible to assign (or bind) zones to interfaces and source addresses.
+It is possible to assign (or bind) zones to connections, interfaces and source addresses.

 ## How to set or change a zone for a connection